 Cheetahs have been on earth for a long time and part of carnivora family.
 Wild Cheetahs were around during the ice age as well as many other ice-ages.
 Cheetahs usually hunt at night because there is less heat and they can hide better.

 They are known as the fastest land mammal and can reach a top speed of 120 km/h accelerating from 0 – 100 km/h in three seconds.

-Cheetahs have keen eyesight and an ability to spot prey at great distances.
+These species have keen eyesight and the ability to spot prey at great distances.

-They have a spotted coat which assists them to blend into high, dry grass and hunt during daylight.
+They have a spotted coat that assists them to blend into high, dry grass and hunt during daylight.